JeffKwasha/hachit/README.md

 You can even import data from another plugin, to tweak the structure, enrich the data with other sources, or perform additional processing!

 ## Is it Easy?
-Hachit is Python 3 and uses [Flask](http://flask.pocoo.org/) and [Requests](http://docs.python-requests.org/en/master/).<br>
+Hachit is written in Python 3 and uses [Flask](http://flask.pocoo.org/) and [Requests](http://docs.python-requests.org/en/master/).<br>
-Hachit's elasticcache plugin requres [elasticsearch-py](http://docs.python-requests.org/en/master/) and connects to an elasticsearch instance on localhost.<br>
+Hachit's elasticcache plugin requires [elasticsearch-py](http://docs.python-requests.org/en/master/) and connects to an elasticsearch instance on localhost.<br>
 For test or one-off purposes you can run it with `cd hachit/src; python3 flask_app.py`<br>
 For production you'll probably want a performant webserver like nginx + gunicorn or uwsgi.<br>
 Point your wsgi compatible server at `src/flask_app.py:app`

 Presently there's not much to configure, but in the future Hachit will take its configuration from /etc/hachit/hachit.yaml

-Once it works you just need to define a few 'document types' with plugins.
+Once it works you just need to define your 'document types' with plugins.

 ## Plugins
 A Plugin defines a 'Doc' (think ElasticSearch Document Type).